networkRob/eos-html-intf/Readme.md

 ## Requirements

-At the moment this extension will work for DCS-7280SE-68 and CCS-720XP-48ZC2 switches.
+At the moment this extension will work for DCS-7280SE-68 and CCS-720XP-48ZC2 switches as well as vEOS-lab and cEOS-lab.
 All other dependencies are packeged in a .swix file.

 ## Setup